crossplane/docs/content/master/concepts/managed-resources.md

 creation of the managed resource will be rejected.
 So, in those cases, you will need to enter the name of the resource as well as the required fields.

+### Alternative Import Procedure: Start with ObserveOnly

+The above approach has the following caveats:

+1. You need to provide all the required fields in the spec of the resource with correct values even though they are not used for importing the resource.
+A wrong value for a required field will result a configuration update which is not desired.
+2. Any typo in the external name annotation or some mistake in the identifying arguments (e.g. `region`) will result creation of a new resource instead of importing the existing one.

+Alternatively, you can import with first observing the resource with management policy `ObserveOnly` by following the procedure below:

+1. Create a new resource with `ObserveOnly` policy.
+  1. With external name annotation set to the external name of the resource to be imported.
+  2. Only provide the identifying arguments (e.g. `region`) in the spec of the resource.
+2. Expect the existing resource to be observed successfully indicating that the existing resource is found.
+3. Change the policy to `FullControl` and provide the required fields by copying them from `status.atProvider` to give full control of the resource to Crossplane.

+Please note that management policies is an experimental feature needs to be enabled first.
+See the [management policies] section for more details.

 ## Backup and Restore

 Crossplane adheres to Kubernetes conventions as much as possible and one of the